-- A Progress Report Draft will be submitted on the due date documented on the Clinic Calendar; the primary SLP on the case a will review the draft and the report will be returned for revision.
-The student clinician will be able to update the report to implement the changes per therimarySLP's feedback. - The student cliniciahas the opportunity toe-submit the Progress Report Draft on more than one submission.
-The purpose of the additional submission is to develop the student clinicians written documentation skills and to provide the client with a full report. - A Final Progress Report will be signed by the professional SLP.
-The signature indicates approval and meeting Final Clinic Exit Meeting requirements.
+- □ A Progress Report Draft will be submitted on the due date documented on the Clinic Calendar, the primary SLP on the case a will review the draft and the report will be returned for revision.
+The student clinician will be able to update the report to implement the changes per the imary SLP's feedback. - The student clinicialmas the opportunity to e-submit the Progress Report Draft on more than one submission The purpose of the additional submission is to develop the student clinicians written documentation skills and to provide the client with a full report - provide the client with a full report

-• If the Progress Report is not completed at the time of the Clinic Exit the student will be in violation (Please see Clinical Policy for Clinic Exit)
+A Final Progress Report will be signed by the professional SLP.
+The signature indicates approval and meeting Final Clinic Exit Meeting requirements. - If the Progress Report is not completed at the time of the Clinic Exit the student will be in violation (Please see Clinical Policy for Clinic Exit)